Design Others Q&A

 A4

 Art.
-26 of the Design Law prohibits a design proprietor from commercially manufacturing or selling another’s copyrighted work if the copyright is senior.
+26 of the Design Act prohibits a design proprietor from commercially manufacturing or selling another’s copyrighted work if the copyright is senior.
 If the design proprietor wishes to work it, he or she must obtain permission from the copyright owner.

 Q5When a registered design includes another’s prior registered design, what measures are available for working our design without danger of infringement?